 Estrogen and Perimenopausal Depression

 In the months or years before menopause (called perimenopause), estrogen levels are erratic and unpredictable.
 During perimenopause, up to 10% of women experience depression that may be caused by unstable estrogen levels.
-Some studies suggest that using a transdermal estrogen patch by itself can improve depression during perimenopause.
-Antidepressants were not given to women in these studies, so giving estrogen likely improved their depression.
+Some studies suggest that using a transdermal estrogen patch by itself can improve depression during perimenopause -- but this is not a standard practice of care.
+Antidepressants were not given to women in these studies.

 Estrogen and Postmenopausal Depression